GraemeMalcolm/AI-102/instructions/20-form-recognizer.md

 # Use the Form Recognizer to train a custom model

 **Form Recognizer** is a cognitive service that can extract key, value pairs of information from documents using optical character recognition (OCR).
 Form Recognizer has pre-built models for recognizing invoices, receipts, and business cards.
 The service also gives you the capability to create custom models, trained for your industry-specific forms.
-In this exercise, you will use the Form Recognizer service to train and test a custom form recognition model.
+In this exercise, you will use the Form Recognizer service to train and test custom form recognition models, first using training forms **without** labels, then using training forms **with** labels.

+We can train a custom Form Recognizer model with labeled data or data without labels.
+We will first train a model using forms without labels and test it.
+Then we will train a model using forms with labels and test that model.

 ## Clone the repository for this course

 If you have not already done so, you must clone the code repository for this course:

 1. Start Visual Studio Code.
-2. Open the palette (SHIFT+CTRL+P) and run a `Git: Clone` command to clone the `https://github/com/GraemeMalcolm/AI-102` repository to a local folder.
+2. Open the palette (SHIFT+CTRL+P) and run a `Git: Clone` command to clone the `https://github/com/MicrosoftLearning/AI-102-AIEngineer` repository to a local folder.
 3. When the repository has been cloned, open the folder in Visual Studio Code.

-## Getting started
+## Custom Form Case: Margie's Travels
+### Training a custom model with forms without labels

 Suppose the company Margie's Travels requires customers to apply for travel insurance by filling out a form.
 Although the forms are returned digitally, an employee at Margie's Travels is still manually transferring the data in the forms from the PDF to a database.

 We want to create a custom model that will recognize the data in our industry-specific forms and give an output of accurate key, value pairs in a JSON file, which can be used to automate the process.
 In order to create a custom model, we will upload a set of training documents to a container, create a Form Recognizer resource, train a model, and test the model.

-### (!)
-Important
-We can train a custom Form Recognizer model with labeled data or data without labels.
-We will first train a model using forms without labels and test it.
-Then we will train a model using forms with labels and test that model.

-Next we will store a set of training data to a container.

 ## Gather training data

+Take a look at the
 ### Create An Azure Storage blob

 To provide your own training data to the Train Custom Model operation, you need to provide a minimum of **five** filled-in forms or an empty form (you must include the word "empty" in the file name) and two filled-in forms.